Filter by

 Dec 13, 2012

 Wine Bacteria – contributor to wine stylesThe evidence is stronger than ever.
 Malolactic bacteria are important tools to influence the sensory profiles of wines.
 It has been long known that malolactic bacteria (ML) are essential to reduce the acidity of wine through malolactic fermentation.
-But now, our on-going research is showing their sensory potential as well.
-Whether a Chardonnay is more […]
+But now, […]

 Dec 12, 2012